adobe/reactor-sandbox/README.md

 ### Configuring the Sandbox

-To configure the Library Sandbox portion of the sandbox that allows you to test your library logic, execute the following command from the command line within your project's directory:
+Web Extensions can also test the library logic inside the sandbox.
+To configure the Library Sandbox portion, execute the following command from the command line within your project's directory:

 ```
 npx @adobe/reactor-sandbox init